brianzhang2101/Creative-Works-/README.md

 Video editing: Adobe Premiere Pro<br/>
 Photo editing: Adobe Photoshop (minor experience)<br/>

 Hello!
 In my spare time I enjoy graphic designing.
 This was my first serious attempt at graphic design in Adobe Illustrator.
-The logo was made for my father's watch service business and is still in use today.
+The logo was made for my Dad's watch service business and is still in use today.

 ![](Artisan-Logo.jpg)